simphotonics/generic_enum/generic_enum_example/example/README.md

 ## Introduction

-This library serves as a demonstrator on how to create [generic_enum] classes with features like json-serialization, a value-instance map, and access to instance identifiers.
+This library serves as a demonstrator on how to create [`GenericEnum`][GenericEnum] classes with features like json-serialization, a value-instance map, and access to instance identifiers.

 ## Starting Point